jbkinney/mavenn/README.md

 pip install sortseq_tools
 ```

-This approach will also install all of Sort-Seq Tools's dependencies.
+This approach will (at least attempt to) install all of Sort-Seq Tools's dependencies, as well as Sort-Seq Tools itself.
 After Sort-Seq Tools is installed, you can test the functionality of all methods by running

 ```
 sortseq_tools run_tests
 ```

+This suite of tests takes ~10 min to execute.

 ## Documentation

-The commands used to perform the analysis in Ireland & Kinney (2016) are described [here](analysis.md).
+The commands used to perform the analysis in Ireland & Kinney (2016) are described in [analysis.md](analysis.md).
 Documentation on each of the Sort-Seq Tools functions is provided [here][documentation].

 ## Quick start guide

-Below are the commands described in the "Overview" section of the Supplemental Information of Ireland and Kinney (2016).
+Below are the commands described in the "Overview" section of the [Supplemental Information of Ireland and Kinney (2016)](http://biorxiv.org/content/early/2016/05/21/054676.figures-only).
 These commands provide a quick entry into the capabilities of Sort-Seq Tools.
-To execute them, first change to the [examples](examples/) directory, which contains the necessary inpupt files [true_model.txt](examples/true_model.txt) and [genome_ecoli.fa](examples/genome_ecoli.fa)).
+To execute them, first change to the [examples](examples/) directory, which contains the necessary inpupt files [true_model.txt](examples/true_model.txt) and [genome_ecoli.fa](examples/genome_ecoli.fa).

 #### Simulating data